 Don’t forget your travel insurance!

 Have you been to Athens? or any other part of Greece?
 What were your observations?
-Did you see the good, the bad or the ugly side of Athens?
+Did you see the good, bad and ugly sides of Athens?